 The awards recognise the achievements of companies which offer broad-based employee share plans and hold up best practice models for other companies to follow.

 Best all-employee international share plan *

 An all-employee share plan can be a particularly effective way for a multinational company to bring together a diverse global workforce to help achieve key corporate goals.
 Applications to this award category will be judged on how successfully the share plan meets the company’s objectives in light of the complexities of cross-border arrangements.

-* In a company with more than 5,000 employees and participants in at least three countries.
+* Participants in at least three countries.

 Best all-employee share plan †

 All-employee share plans help spread the wages of capital and boost company productivity.
 This award category highlights how share schemes can be used to benefit employee and business alike.

 † Participants in no more than two countries.

 Share plans can be complex and difficult to understand for the ordinary worker.
 This award category recognises the efforts of companies to promote participation in broad-based share schemes through dedicated financial education programmes.

 Best share plan communications